 Microchipping, Registration and the Law

 Everything is very bureaucratic here, including pet registration and care.
 The first example was the certification we had to obtain in order to enter, which I detailed in my post dedicated to flights.
-It is law in Spain that companion animals (pets) must be given necessary health care, to guarantee health, and veterinary exams.
+It is law in Spain that companion animals must be given necessary health care, to guarantee health, and veterinary exams.

 Since 1877, Spain has had provisions or laws in place to protect animals and criminalize mistreatment.
 While there are some traditions, like bullfighting, Spain is holding fast to, the passage of the Animal Welfare Law in 2023 advanced the wellbeing of pets nationwide.
 Many of the items I mention here, including required microchipping and registration, are part of that law.
 Now in Spain, it is illegal to euthanize a pet, other than to prevent suffering.
 All cats over six months are spayed or neutered.
 Dogs cannot be left alone over 24 hours and cats cannot be alone over 72 hours.

 What we have found with vet care is reflective of the implementation of this law.
 In the US, microchipping your pet is voluntary (unless you plan to travel abroad).
-Registering your pet's rabies vaccine with the city or state is required but typically the burden of the owner, although some larger vets complete it as a courtesy or for a fee.
-In Spain, the vet is required to enter your pet's registration into the national database with their microchip number and the owner's details.
-Oh yeah, and all pets entering the European Union (EU) must be microchipped.
+Registering your pet’s rabies vaccine with the city or state is required but typically the burden of the owner, although some larger vets complete it as a courtesy or for a fee.
+In Spain, the vet is required to enter your pet’s registration into the national database with their microchip number and the owner’s details.
+All pets entering the European Union must be microchipped.
 The microchip number is the single identifier that links you to your pet.
 That also means when moving from municipality to municipality or region to region, making a visit to get this registration updated is a must.
 This mandatory registration in Andalucia is through the Registro Andaluz Animal Identification (Andalucia Animal Identification Registry), or RAIA.

 Passport

-At the first vet visit when your pet registered, they are also issued their EU Pet Passport, a document linked to their microchip that is mandatory to travel around the EU, or return to the EU if you leave.
+At the first vet visit when your pet is registered, they are also issued their EU Pet Passport — a document linked to their microchip that is mandatory to travel around the EU, or return to the EU if you leave.
 Each time your pet gets an injection, the vet must scan their chip to ensure it is a match to the passport.
 They will have to be up to date on all shots before entering, but when you are due that first round of vaccines in Spain, the vet will document the passport with a stamp and a signature.
 Additionally, when a pet goes to a new home, the ownership transfer is documented in the passport and the database is updated.
 This passport stays with the pet throughout its life.

 The vaccines themselves are different in Spain too.